-MacEwen Petroleum has developed two primary communication systems for use in response to a propane emergency.
-The first is a verbal on-site notification system that sends the call for evacuation from the facility.
+Embrun Co-op has developed two primary communication systems for use in response to a propane emergency.
+The first is a verbal onsite notification system that sends the call for evacuation from the bulk plant.
 The second system, consisting of cellular phones, is used by emergency response personnel to maintain contact with each other while dealing with the emergency.